 There are minimum night requirements for stays within or overlapping the following periods:

-For guests departing on or before 27th December there is no minimum stay requirement.
+However for guests departing the hotel on or before the 27th December there is no minimum stay requirement.

-Children under 16 years cannot occupy a room alone (with the exception of communicating rooms) Children under 5 years of age are not allowed in the restaurant or lounge after 7.00 p.m.
+Children are welcome year round except 20 January – 28 February when children under the age of 12 are not accepted.
+Children under 16 years cannot occupy a room alone (not applicable to interconnecting rooms).
+Children under 5 years of age are not allowed in the restaurant or lounge after 7.00 p.m.

 Our dress code is elegantly casual.
 At breakfast and lunch, we ask that ladies wear cover-ups in the Restaurant and gentlemen wear short sleeves and no hats.
 After 7.00 p.m. gentlemen are required to wear long trousers in the Restaurant and Cocktail Lounge.
 Shorts are permitted on The Reef Terrace only.
-On Christmas night the dress code is smart.
-On New Year’s Eve black tie, jacket & tie or jacket & no tie are requested.
+On Christmas night and New Year’s Eve the dress code is Glamorous.
+Jackets are optional.
+To make a dinner reservation, please contact us here.